The Two RV Gypsies: Full-Time RVers

 signs about the tunnel

-Vehicles were lined up in 10 rows, sorted by cars, RV's, trucks and busses.
+On this date, vehicles were lined up in 10 rows, sorted by cars, RV's, trucks and busses.
 Each row had a traffic light, plus there was another traffic light that spaced the cars before they entered the tunnel.
 Vehicles were let in on the half hour, and let out of Whittier on the hour.
 If you snooze you lose!
 Trains always gets priority.

 the second traffic light that spaces the cars